Leveraging the EN-16931 for compliance in and outside Europe

 Exchange infrastructure

-The standard addresses the interconnection services, exchange and communication protocols with a guideline on Message transport.
+The standard addresses the interconnection services, exchange and communication protocols, and offers guidelines for message transport.

 Process integration